steffenhaug/plox/report.md

 $\text{RGBA}(0, 0, 0, 0)$ and use as a render target for the algorithm above.
 Then we create a new shader, that simply textures a quad with alpha-value from said texture.
-Another benefit of this: The rasterization resolution is independent of the final size of the quad, so it will be possible to intentionally create pixelated if that's desired.
+Another benefit of this: The rasterization resolution is independent of the final size of the quad, so it will be possible to intentionally rasterize pixelated text if that's desired.

 ![](report/alpha_textured.png)